Do I need to be referred?

 What benefits can I expect from working with you?

 A number of benefits are often experienced.

 How often do I need to come?

 This varies in the type of work.
 Couple and Family sessions are generally shorter term whereas individual sessions tend to be medium to longer term.
 The length of time will also vary on your issue, and will be discussed with you on an individual basis.
-Family sessions can also be arranged fortnighly or monthly depending on availability and deciding together.
+Family sessions can also be arranged fortnighly depending on availability and assessing need.

 How does therapy work?

 We all have times of crisis and difficulty in our lives.
 Sometimes we are able to consider these times as opportunities for our own growth and development and a chance to move something forward.
-I will help you untangle emotions and thoughts so you can find clarity with the things that are troubling you.
+Therapy introduces difference which is useful in generating change.

 Developing a trusting relationship is central to the counselling process.
 This means that we work together to discover how to take the steps towards change at a pace that is both manageable and effective.
-This will leave you feeling listened to, supported and acknowledged - all of which can be deeply affirming.
+I hope that this will leave you feeling listened to, supported and acknowledged - all of which can help you bring about change.